rbrandt88/Carver-Edison/README.md

 ## Pre

-The tasks on my cluster in Amazon ECS are perpetually stuck in a pending state when they should have converted to running.
-I was not able to figure out why in the amount of time I gave.
+The tasks on my cluster in Amazon ECS are perpetually stuck in a pending state.
+The should have converted to running.
+I was not able to figure out why in the amount of time.
 I apologize for this.

 Even though I wasn't able to host the container on AWS in the time, I would like to thank you for considering me.
 I will persue learning more about AWS in my free time.